jankaszel/hyperwell-thesis/chapters/study.md

   * and were each asked to sign up for an account with a
   * install a recent version of either the Mozilla Firefox or Google Chrome web browsers, as Recogito and our tracking functionality rely on modern versions of the JavaScript programming language.

-The students worked all together in the Common Room of the classics department, which is accommodated with a large screen and a table with multiple chairs.
-They received a basic introduction on their sources and their structure, and a very short tutorial on how to use Recogito.
-In the first session, they were instructed to look for named entities in their sources, transcribe or translate them with appropriate tags, and they georeferenced their findings in the second session.
-They were supervised by Chiara Palladino and monitored by Jan Kassel on video, but the work assignment was intentionally very loose, to allow them a “face-to-face” approach to the concrete issues of annotating primary sources.
-To stimulate comradery, and also as a partial reward for the effort, we provided an abundant dose of pizza for everyone.
-During the whole time of the experiment, they lively engaged in discussions and helped each other as well, occasionally providing feedback on the spot and asking “big picture” questions about the sources.

 * Liberal setting during class (although it has not been _regular_ class for students)
 * Testing group has been a group of X students; mostly freshmen and -women at Furman University.
 While a majority of them had stated an experience with digital annotation and collaboration (e.g., Google Docs)
 * Students have been compensated with extra credits when "successfully" participating---that means, being present on all sessions.
-* Students have been sitting on a single large desk at some room of the Furman University Classics department.
 * I have been present via video; more specificially, my video stream was being played back on a big screen directly in front of that table.
 * Students have been talking during both sessions; even more, they were encouraged to collaborate physically (by talking---not using others' computers) and creating annotations, exploring the user interface